iiiepe/docker-apache-moodle/README.md

-# Docker image with Apache and PHP 5.3.10 running on Ubuntu 12.04
+# Docker image with Apache and PHP running on Ubuntu 14.04
-Docker image with Apache optimized to run Drupal 6 websites.
-Uses PHP 5.3 because Drupal 6 has some issues with newer versions of PHP.
+Docker image with Apache optimized to run Moodle websites

 Inclues:

 - Composer
-- Drush
 - PHP uploadprogress
-- APC

 ### Build